Wacky-Mole/WackysDatabase/README.md

         If you notice a speed up or down a +- 0.1 should fix it.
         FYI reminder that SpeedFactor deals with character movement speed while swinging/attacking and has nothing to do with speed of animation.

+    Q: What Folders do I need to give to my users?
+        A: Textures, Objects, Icons will NOT SYNC.
+I also recommend including the cache folder.
+Cache keeps track of Item/mock clones and materials

 </details>

 <details><summary>Configuration</summary>